savagerunderscorelex/madlibsgonemad/logs.md

 7:09 PM I realized that the way I did the design was absolutely horrible.
 I edited the coloring of the homepage (which is going to be the basis on how I color the rest of the site) by making the nav and the footer green, which already makes it 10 times better than my previous design.

 8:29 PM I continued adjusting the color scheme of the front page, and I also made the go start mad lib button transition its color on hover

+9:04 PM I got around to standardizing the nav button, heading, and paragraph styling throughout the page.
+I also put the results within another div so that I can actually make sure its hidden under the cover.
+I made all of the nav buttons round, finished the colors of one of the mad lib forms, and I adjusted the scroll bar coloring as well.
+I'm going to keep the styling for the page simple for now since I don't want to continue working on this project anymore (this was supposed to be a side project).